ibexa/documentation-developer/docs/content_management/file_management/file_url_handling.md

 Default value: `$var_dir$/$storage_dir$`
 Example: `/var/site/storage`

 You can use `io.url_prefix` to configure the default URL decorator service (`ibexa.core.io.default_url_decorator`), used by all binary data handlers to generate the URI of loaded files.
-It is always interpreted as an absolute URI, meaning that unless it contains a scheme (`http://`, `ftp://`), is prepended with a `/`.
+It's always interpreted as an absolute URI, meaning that unless it contains a scheme (`http://`, `ftp://`), is prepended with a `/`.

 This setting is SiteAccess-aware.